gvwilson/thirdbit/src/fiction/maddy-roo/index.md

 *Sshhzorp… Bzzt… Bzzat-at-at.*
 Dockety's speakers crackled.
-The villagers around them jump as they realized the bot was still operational.
+The townspeople around them jumped as they realized the bot was still operational.

 One of the bears raised her ax.
 "No!
 Wait, don't!"